mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_2_converted.md

 text:     **Deploy**: Double a Wraithling's ⚔️ and ❤️.

 name:     Blood Echoes
-text:     Destroy all friendly minions and resummon them on random spaces at end of turn.
+text:     Destroy all allied minions and resummon them on random spaces at end of turn.

 name:     Bonecrusher
 text:     **Intensify**: This minion gains +5⚔️.